Swept Away (Diana Ross album)

-Swept Away is the fifteenth studio album by American R&B singer Diana Ross, released on September 13, 1984 by RCA Records in North America and by Capitol Records in Europe.
+Swept Away is the fifteenth studio album by American R&B singer Diana Ross, released on September 13, 1984, by RCA Records in North America and by Capitol Records in Europe.
 It was Ross' fourth of six albums released by the label during the decade.

 Overview

-This album yielded several hit singles, the most successful of which, "Missing You", became Ross' final Top Ten to date on the Billboard Hot 100, peaking at No. 10.
+This album yielded several hit singles, the most successful of which, "Missing You", became Ross' final top ten hit to date on the Billboard Hot 100, peaking at No. 10.
 It was produced by Lionel Richie and was a tribute to late soul singer Marvin Gaye, Ross and Richie's former Motown Records label-mate.
 Other singles included the Daryl Hall and Arthur Baker-produced "Swept Away" and the Julio Iglesias duet, "All of You".
 All three of these singles were accompanied by popular music videos.

-The album also included the European single "Touch by Touch" which reached the Top 10 in Austria, Belgium and Norway and also charting inside the Top 20 in Canada, Sweden and the Netherlands.
+The album also included the European single "Touch by Touch" which reached the top 10 in Austria, Belgium and Norway and also charting inside the top 20 in Canada, Sweden and the Netherlands.
 The US single "Telephone" – produced by Bernard Edwards of Chic – was directed at R&B radio and scored a No. 13 hit on the Billboard Hot R&B/Hip-Hop Songs chart.
 Edwards' Chic partner Nile Rodgers played guitar on the new wave song "It's Your Move".

-The album also included cover versions of Fontella Bass' 1960s R&B hit "Rescue Me" and the Bob Dylan classic "Forever Young" which she later performed as the finale to her 1987 ABC TV special Diana Ross: Red Hot Rhythm and Blues.
+The album included cover versions of Fontella Bass' 1960s R&B hit "Rescue Me" and the Bob Dylan song "Forever Young", which she performed as the finale to her 1987 ABC TV special, Diana Ross: Red Hot Rhythm and Blues.

-Swept Away was certified Gold by the end of 1984.
-It peaked at No. 26 on Billboard Pop albums chart, also reaching No. 40 in the UK.
-The album also made the Top Ten in the Netherlands and Sweden.
+Swept Away was certified gold by the end of 1984.
+It peaked at No. 26 on the Billboard Pop albums chart, also reaching No. 40 in the UK.
+The album also made the top ten in Norway, the Netherlands and Sweden.
+The highest chart position worldwide was in Norway, where the album reached No. 7 on the album chart.